anth12/inner-fire/_pages/300hour-therapeutic-yoga-and-ayurvedic-lifestyle.md

 * Pranayama practice and theory to moves us toward balance and equanimity
 * Mindful practices that help us attain the mindlessness of meditation

   12 face-to-face places available via application.
 Also Zoom places potentially available

-   6 weekends over 6 months: some or all of these modules may be entirely through Zoom, depending on Covid-19 developments and trainer location.
+  6 weekends over 6 months, starting from 27th February: some or all of these modules may be entirely through Zoom, depending on Covid-19 developments and trainer location (Check all dates by clicking on the syllabus below)

-  Cost: £1000 as early bird offer until 31st December, 2020.
+  Cost: £1000.
 Instalment payments possible in accordance with terms and conditions.
 Please apply to deyna@innerfire.org.uk or use the link below[](https://www.dropbox.com/s/hflm7xgv8mcbcew/Inner%20Fire%20TTC%20application%20form%202021.pdf?dl=0)

   [Advanced TTC Syllabus](https://www.dropbox.com/s/suqd05wv46wabiu/Inner%20Fire%20Advanced%20TTC%20syllabus.pdf?dl=0)